Support is available for those affected by the NSW floods. Resources and information can be found at the NSW Flood Assistance and Resources page.

 - Not-for-profit (with the exception of sole traders outlined below).

 - an Aboriginal and/or Torres Strait Islander Corporation registered under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth)

 - a company incorporated in Australia under the Corporations Act 2001 (Cth)

 - a Local Aboriginal Land Council under the Aboriginal Land Rights Act 1983 (NSW)

-an Incorporated Association (they are incorporated under state legislation and commonly have ‘Association’, ‘Incorporated’ or ‘Inc’ in their
+- an Incorporated Association (they are incorporated under state legislation and commonly have ‘Association’, ‘Incorporated’ or ‘Inc’ in their legal name)

 - an Incorporated Cooperative (they are incorporated under state legislation and commonly have ’Cooperative’ in their legal name)

 - an incorporated trustee on behalf of a trust